 “I haven't felt a deterioration of any kind,” said Bob.
 “My physical strength has gotten better.
 I'm more in shape than I ever was!”

-He attends Rock Steady Boxing classes at The Inn on Westport, a community managed by The Goodman Group.
+He attended Rock Steady Boxing classes at The Inn on Westport, a community managed by The Goodman Group.
 Though located within the senior living community, it’s open to everyone, no matter where they are in the Parkinson’s journey.

 “The workout programs are directed by our coach, Lisa, who is a phenomenal coach because she truly understands the meaning of what Rock Steady is all about and leverages the different areas of workouts to each individual's needs,” said Bob.

-“It’s such a self-satisfaction to work with fellow Parkinson's patients and be a part of a curriculum that I know is putting a smile on their face,” said Bob.
+“It’s such a self-satisfaction to work with fellow Parkinson's residents and be a part of a curriculum that I know is putting a smile on their face,” said Bob.
 “It's an unbelievable program.
 I’m so proud to be a part of it.”

 Rock Steady Boxing Near You